 Your assignments should be turned in to Teams as Word .docx documents.
 You will turn all assignments in through Teams, due electronically at the beginning of class on the listed date.
 I will grade your work, give you feedback, and assign your grades digitally.
-Hard copies are for reference during class.
+Hard copies are not necessary.